 - Camping is, for most nights, not free.

-- Water must generally be carried farther than average.
+- Water must generally be carried farther than average and should be taken from spigots and other clean sources, not filtered from streams.

 - You’ll see people – but not many other hikers.